 Relationship with others is not a focus factor in CBT.
 It may talk about the particular relationship with particular people, but it doesn’t focus on the overall relationship with everyone.

 On the other hand, an important part of DBT is working on relationships with others.
-The reason is, situations that provoke emotion are mainly happen with close people.
+The reason is, situations that provoke emotion mainly happen with close people.
 So, DBT works on the relationship with everyone so that the person focuses to be emotionally stable later.

 CBT focuses on improving rational thinking skills and some other skills depending on the particular need of the person.
 On the other hand, DBT comes intending to develop a set of skills.
-DBT exercises, techniques, and efforts are focused on developing the skillset like mindfulness, tolerance, distracting mind, interpersonal effectiveness, emotional regulation, etc.
+DBT exercises, techniques, and efforts are focused on developing skillsets like mindfulness, tolerance, distracting mind, interpersonal effectiveness, emotional regulation, etc.

 So, these are the common difference between CBT and DBT.
-From the differences, it is seen that- though DBT has roots in CBT, gradually it has transformed itself as an individual method of treating a lot of mental disorders.
+From the differences, it is seen that- though DBT has roots in CBT, gradually it has transformed itself into an individual method of treating a lot of mental disorders.

 What to Expect in DBT Therapy

 DBT is very effective in treating some tough disorders, it is true.
 But that doesn’t mean that this is a magic wand that’ll blow the problems away and recover the person immediately.
 It is a continuous and long-term process of around 6 months.
 The patient has to participate sessions once in every week.
-In many cases, the patient can’t keep concentration for this long time.
+In many cases, the patient can’t keep concentration for a long time.

-Also, though DBT is very effective in treating issues like borderline personality disorder, post-traumatic stress disorders, and so on, it might not be effective for some other disorders.
+Also, though DBT is very effective in treating issues like borderline personality disorder, post-traumatic stress disorder, and so on, it might not be effective for some other disorders.
 Schizophrenia and similar issues can’t be treated by DBT effectively.